ckjet/vk-wall-post/README.md

 # vk-wall-post
 A Symfony project created on January 24, 2018, 8:13 am.

+This application allows you to organize a news site based on the publications of the vk group.
+It uses vk api for getting publications from group.

 ### Installation
 For working project you need specify vk access token.